oneMrDaniel/DevOps-Mechanics-Project/README.md

 - Finally, security must be taken seriously as I’d have some security checks.
 - If there are other things you think would make the project more interesting then add it up; testing and others.
 - I’d like to track your changes so everyone should setup github projects.
+- SECURITY: For security purposes, ensure that your VPC is only accessible within the VPC (you can use VPN trunking and many other ways).
+Also, do some nice stuff with security groups (inbound/outbound rules), gateways, static IPs and proper IAM permissions.

 ## Note